 What services are there to diagnose TB?

-Situation in 2013
+Situation in 2014

-The current target for both culture and drug susceptibility testing (DST) capacity is one laboratory per 5 million population.
-In 2013, 12 of the 27 high MDR-TB burden countries did not reach the target, and several countries with large TB caseloads continue to completely lack in-country capacity for phenotypic DST.
+The current target for both culture and DST (to at least rifampicin and isoniazid) capacity is one laboratory per 5 million population.
+In 2014, 12 of the 27 high MDR-TB burden countries did not reach the target, and several countries with large TB caseloads continue to completely lack in-country capacity for phenotypic DST.